openstack-archive/fuel-docs/pages/operations/5400-puppet-custom-attributes.rst

 Each file includes parameters for current role, so you can freely modify and save them.

-**Customizing Passwords**: All passwords used in Fuel are automaticly randomly generated before deployment.
+**Customizing Passwords**: All passwords used in Fuel are automatically randomly generated before deployment.
 You may want to set your own passwords in some cases.

 You can edit files and modify password values.
 For